rodlunt/clean-reps/store-listing/store-listing.md

 • No "upgrade to unlock" nonsense
 • No data collection

 Everything works from day one.
-There's nothing to unlock, nothing to pay for, and nothing trying to keep you scrolling.
+Nothing to unlock, nothing to pay for, nothing trying to keep you scrolling.

-Your workout data stays on your phone.
-I don't have a server.
-I don't want your data.
-I built this for myself and figured others might want the same thing.
+All workout data stays on your device.
+There are no servers, no user databases, no analytics.
+This app was built for people who just want to track their lifts and get on with their day.

 Open the app.
 Log your workout.
 Close the app.
-Get on with your day.
+Done.

 ---

-Questions?
-Found a bug? [your-email@example.com]
+Questions or feedback? [your-email@example.com]

 ## Category
 Health & Fitness